openpreserve/CloudViPER-web-app/docs/ROLE_ENUMERATION.md

 ## Overview

-This document describes the implementation of a comprehensive role enumeration system for the Cloud ViPER application, replacing the previous string-based role system with a TypeScript enum for better type safety and maintainability.
+This document describes the implementation of a comprehensive role enumeration system for the CloudViPER application, replacing the previous string-based role system with a TypeScript enum for better type safety and maintainability.

 ## Role Definitions